Walker County Revenue: Real Property

 Unadjusted Tax Bill - Exemptions = Adjusted Tax Bill

 A homestead exemption is defined as a single-family owner-occupied dwelling and the land thereto, not exceeding 160 acres.
 The property owner may be entitled to a homestead exemption if he or she owns a single-family residence and occupied it as their primary residence on the first day of the tax year for which they are applying.
-A home owner can claim four different types of exemption in the State of Alabama.
+A homeowner can claim four different types of exemption in the State of Alabama.
 To apply for a homestead exemption, please visit the Revenue Commissioner's office at the Walker County Courthouse.

 How Taxes are Collected